 How to Calculate Child Support

-Each state has different formulas that they use in determining how to calculate child support.
-There are some considerations common to all states, however, and the following questions will help explain how a court will calculate your or your spouse's child support responsibilities.
+Each state has different formulas to determine how to calculate basic child support.
+However, there are some support issues common to all states.
+The following article will help explain how a court calculates child support obligations.

-- The financial needs of the child, including education, day care, insurance or any special needs
+- The financial needs of the child, including education, childcare/daycare, insurance, or any special needs

 - The income and needs of the parent with custody of the child

 - The paying parent's income and ability to pay

 - The child's standard of living before any separation or divorce

 - The number of children in the order and the number of any other minor children of the parent(s)

 Parents must often detail their financial situation to the court, including monthly income and expenses.
 Although the income from your new spouse is not generally included in the child support calculation, it may be reviewed to the extent it lowers your household expenses.
 Parental income consists of more than just salary and wages.
 It can include:

 - Self-employment earnings